Parafermi Algebra and Interordinality: -parafermi algebra

-To begin with, for $p=2^{n}-1\:(n>1)$, with the exception of the nilpotence property no relation off the Green ansatz is satisfied after substituting $f$ for $b$.
+To begin with, for $p=2^{n}-1\:(n>1)$, with the exception of the nilpotence property no relation from the Green ansatz is satisfied after substituting $f$ for $b$.
 This necessitates an adaptation in form of an orthogonal decomposition

 such that